Home»Ransomware»Can Ransomware Infect Backups?

 Using these practices together makes your backups as secure from ransomware as possible.

-Can Ransomware Encrypt Google Drive/OneDrive?
+Can Ransomware Encrypt Google Drive or OneDrive?

 Sometimes, cloud services like Google Drive or OneDrive are used as the only backups of important data.
 This is not the best option and here’s why.

 According to the UK’s National Cyber Security Centre, cloud syncing services (like Dropbox, OneDrive and SharePoint, or Google Drive) should not be used as your only backup.
-This is because they may automatically synchronize immediately after your files have been ‘ransomwared’, and then you’ll lose your synchronized copies as well.
+This is because they may automatically synchronize immediately after your files have been ‘ransomwared’, and then you’ll lose your copies as well.

 can ransomware infect backups